Beltone Hearing Aid Reviews From an Audiologist in 2025

 Beltone Tinnitus Calmer App

-Get sound therapy and relaxing exercises to calm tinnitus with this app, one of the best and most effective supportive apps for tinnitus.
+This app offers sound therapy and relaxing exercises to calm tinnitus, and it’s one of the best and most effective apps for tinnitus.
 A trial of the app (or the ReSound version) has been part of my standard protocol for tinnitus patients regardless of their hearing aid brand.
 It’s logical, easy to use, and based on solid tinnitus research very similar to the Progressive Tinnitus Management program developed by the Department of Veterans Affairs.4

 If tinnitus is a major issue for you, I’d recommend checking out our list of the best hearing aids for tinnitus.